-Philly Cheesesteak Pot Roast with the classic flavors of a Philly cheesesteak and the tender fall apart texture of a pot roast with buttery yukon potatoes and a rich beef gravy topped with a melted cheese sauce.
+Philly Cheesesteak Pot Roast has tender beef, onions and peppers with buttery yukon potatoes and rich gravy topped with melted cheese sauce.
 Your new favorite pot roast.

-The most popular recipes on this site have traditionally been the Ultimate Slow Cooker Pot Roast and Philly Cheese Steak Sloppy Joes so it only made sense that this recipe was in my recipe testing future.
-I will say, it did not disappoint.
-Like a French Dip Sandwich in pot roast form if you like cheesesteaks you HAVE to give this recipe a try.
+The most popular recipes on this site have traditionally been the Ultimate Slow Cooker Pot Roast and Philly Cheese Steak Sloppy Joes so it only made sense that this recipe would be created.
+It will not disappoint!
+Like a French Dip Sandwich in pot roast form, and if you like cheesesteaks and Pot Roasts you HAVE to give this recipe a try.

 Topped with a cheese sauce (optional but HIGHLY recommended) you will be adding this recipe to your regular rotation!

 Look at that cheese sauce!
-It’s so easy to make and I have a few cheese options for you.
-My version above is made with cheddar cheese but you can look below for versions made with Provolone, Cheez Whiz, American Cheese and even Swiss cheese.
+It’s so easy to make and there are a few cheese options for you.
+The version above is made with cheddar cheese but you can look below for versions made with Provolone, Cheez Whiz, American Cheese and even Swiss cheese.

 - Velveeta – This would be the easiest version, melt the velveeta in a saucepan with just enough milk to thin it to a pouring consistency.
-I tested it with 8 ounces Velveeta needing about 1/2 cup whole milk whisked in.
+8 ounces Velveeta will need about ½ cup whole milk whisked in.

-- Cheez Whiz – Cheez Whiz is similar to Velveeta but in testing I needed more milk, about 2/3 cup for 8 ounces of Cheez Whiz and I found I needed about 1/4 teaspoon salt.
+- Cheez Whiz – Cheez Whiz is similar to Velveeta but you’ll need a little more milk, about 2/3 cup for 8 ounces of Cheez Whiz and add about ¼ teaspoon salt.

 - Provolone – Substitute the Provolone into the cheese sauce recipe found below.
-In using provolone which is more mild than cheddar I find that I meed about 1/2 teaspoon of kosher salt and 1/4 teaspoon coarse ground black pepper.
+If using provolone which is more mild than cheddar you’ll want to add about ½ teaspoon of kosher salt and ¼ teaspoon coarse ground black pepper.

 - Swiss – Substitute the Swiss into the cheese sauce recipe found below.
-In using Swiss which is more mild than cheddar I find that I meed about 1/2 teaspoon of kosher salt.
+In using Swiss which is more mild than cheddar you’ll want to add about ½ teaspoon of kosher salt.

 - In a large sauté pan with oil over medium heat, season the roast and brown on all sides.